engity-com/bifroest/docs/reference/cli/recording/export.md

 Explicitly permits export after verifying only the artifact's cryptographic self-consistency.
 This does not establish who created the Recording and cannot be combined with `--expectedProducerId`.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="recording-export-", heading=3)>>
 Protected SSH private-key file used to decrypt encrypted `.becast`.
 Repeat the flag to provide multiple keys.
 Bifröst selects only the identity whose public-key fingerprint matches the signed recipient fingerprint.
 Ed25519 and RSA keys are supported.
-Clear `.bcast`, `.cast`, and `.cast.zst` inputs do not require this flag.
+Clear `.bcast` and signed `.cast` inputs do not require this flag.

 <<flag("output", ref("File Path", "../../data-type.md#file-path"), default="-", id_prefix="recording-export-", heading=3)>>
 Output file or `-` for standard output.
 The output parent directory must already exist.
 Standard output contains only Cast bytes; diagnostics and errors are written to standard error.
 Bifröst fully verifies native recordings (including decrypted event semantics) before emitting plaintext.
 Encrypted native input is preverified before opening an output file.